ChillyHamilton/ChillyHamilton/README.md

 - 👋 Hi, I’m @ChillyHamilton
-- 👀 I’m interested in building gaming tools and scenarios.
+- 👀 I’m interested in building gaming mods and other advanced cyber tech cool guy shtuff.
-- 🌱 I’m currently learning...
+- 🌱 I’m currently learning cyber security stuff.
-- 💞️ I’m looking to collaborate on Arma 3 scenarios and server tools.
+- 💞️ I’m looking to collaborate on Arma 3 scenarios and server tools, pentesting tools, and other cyber shtuff.
-- 📫 How to reach me: DISCORD = ChillyHamilton#6918
+- 📫 How to reach me: DISCORD = ChillyHamilton

 <!---
 ChillyHamilton/ChillyHamilton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.